 On occasion, we are fortunate enough to have an experience or conversation that sends chills for its human quality.
-Our time with Zikra Initiative and the women of Ghor al Mazra’a was one such experience.
+Our time with Zikra Initiative and the women of Ghor al Mazra’a in Jordan was one such experience.

 From the moment I passed into the courtyard, Um Atallah took control and led me to a seat on the ground near her.
 Two other women swapped their attention between their work and us, offering encouraging smiles.
 These were the women of Ghor al Mazra’a near Jordan's Dead Sea.
 And for a few hours, they shared a bit of their lives with us.